GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-utils.rst

         :end-before: -- END PNG_UTC

     In case you're wondering why the ``second`` field allows for a value of 60:
-    It's to allow for leap-seconds, according to the PNG specification!
+    It's to allow for leap-seconds, according to the PNG specification.